CrossKnowledgeIntegration/CrossKnowledgeIntegration.github.io/pages/prerequisites/CKLS.md

 The following media extensions should be authorised.<br/>
 `.FLV, .mp3, .mp4, .srt, .woff, .vtt, .xhtml`

+### SFTP access
+Customer should provide his public key to use a SFTP account.
+SSH keys should follow the following rules:
+- Use 4096 bits;
+- Use strong password;
+- Should be renewed once a year on customer request.

 ### Domain white-listing
 The following domain names should be whitelisted by customers and their partners.
 ```txt